Becoming a Licensed Occupational or Physical Therapist

 In order to practice occupational therapy or physical therapy in the province of Quebec, a permit must be obtained from the appropriate provincial regulatory body.
 Quebec law also requires that candidates seeking admission to the provincially-recognized Quebec regulatory bodies must possess a working knowledge of the French language, i.e., be able to communicate verbally and in writing in that language.
 For further information, refer to Language Requirements for Professions.

-Occupational therapists practising in Canada (except Quebec and Saskatchewan) are required to pass a National Certification Examination after graduation.
+Occupational therapists practising in Canada (except Quebec) are required to pass a National Certification Examination after graduation.
 For information, contact the Canadian Association of Occupational Therapists (refer to Professional Organizations below).

-As of 1993, all physical therapy graduates who wish to practice in provinces in Canada (other than Quebec) are required to pass a Physiotherapy National Examination.
+As of 1993, all physical therapy graduates who wish to practice in provinces in Canada (other than Quebec) are required to pass a Physiotherapy National Examination or provide proof of licensing in Quebec.
 For confirmation, contact the Canadian Alliance of Physiotherapy Regulators (refer to Professional Organizations below).

 The Professional Master's Program has received accreditation status by Physiotherapy Education Accreditation Canada.